Progressive Conservative Party of Newfoundland and Labrador: Wakeham era (2023–present)

-On October 14, 2023, MHA Tony Wakeham was elected leader.
-On November 10, 2023, David Brazil announced his resignation as MHA effective December 29, 2023.
-On January 30, 2024, Liberal candidate Fred Hutton was elected in the Conception Bay East - Bell Island by-election, gaining the seat from the Progressive Conservatives.
-On April 15, 2024, the Fogo Island-Cape Freels by-election was held.
+On 14 October 2023, MHA Tony Wakeham was elected leader.
+On 10 November 2023, David Brazil announced his resignation as MHA effective 29 December 2023.
+On 30 January 2024, Liberal candidate Fred Hutton was elected in the Conception Bay East - Bell Island by-election, gaining the seat from the Progressive Conservatives.
+On 15 April 2024, the Fogo Island-Cape Freels by-election was held.
 Progressive Conservative candidate Jim McKenna was elected, gaining the seat from the Liberals.
-On May 27, 2024, Progressive Conservative candidate Lin Paddock was elected in the Baie Verte-Green Bay by-election, gaining the seat from the Liberals.
-On July 16, 2024, MHA Lela Evans rejoined the PC Party.
+On 27 May 2024, Progressive Conservative candidate Lin Paddock was elected in the Baie Verte-Green Bay by-election, gaining the seat from the Liberals.
+On 16 July 2024, MHA Lela Evans rejoined the PC Party.

 Wakeham led his party to a majority government in the 2025 Newfoundland and Labrador general election, in a major political upset.
 The party made gains in the rural areas of the province, while gaining no seats in St. John's.

+On September 14, 2026, MHA Keith Russell announced that he was leaving the PC caucus to sit as an Independent MHA.